There are two types of Standard Innovation Vouchers:

 Scheme at a glance

-- The value of a Standard Innovation Voucher is between £1,000 and £5,000, which covers the academic project costs and is paid directly to the university, research institution or college.
+- Value - between £1,000 and £5,000 (covers the academic project costs and is paid directly to the university/FEC).

 - Businesses can also apply together to pool their vouchers to solve a common issue.
 (Max limit of 4 companies).
 Please see the Frequently Asked Questions (FAQs) on Page 5 for a full explanation of the process.

 Stages of application